 Emojis are small images that appear next to the text on social media sites such as Twitter and Facebook.
 These symbols usually represent emotions.

-Some people think using emojis is good because they seem less formal than regular punctuation.
+Some people think emojis are good because they seem less formal than regular punctuation.
 However, these symbols are distracting.

 Your summary should be clear and concise.
-If you find yourself struggling to explain your book, you may need to rework your synopsis.
+You may need to rework your synopsis if you struggle to explain your book.

 9. Proofread Before Publishing